microsoft/language-server-protocol/specification.md

 		 */
 		signatureInformation?: {
 			/**
-			 * Client supports the follow content formats for the documentation
+			 * The client supports the follow content formats for the documentation
 			 * property.
 The order describes the preferred format of the client.
 			 */
 			documentationFormat?: MarkupKind[];